February 25 - Municipal Planning Commission meeting

 Table for convenience only.
 For details, please consult the Zoning Bylaw or contact corridorplans@saskatoon.ca.

-*Note: Existing legal one-unit and two-unit dwellings would become "legal non-conforming" upon rezoning to CM1 or CS1.
+*Note: Existing legal single-family houses (one-unit dwellings) would become non-conforming uses upon rezoning to CM1 or CS1.

 History